You are currently browsing the category archive for the 'Quick' category.

 2 lbs. frozen pierogies, unthawed

 Heat the oil in a large skillet or saucepan.
 Toss in the caraway seeds and the bay leaf and stir them in the oil for a few seconds.
-Add the onions to the hot oil and cook them at medium heat until they’re caramel-coloured.
+Add the onions to the hot oil and cook them at medium heat until they’re lightly caramel-coloured.
 This will take you about 15 minutes.
-Once the onions are beautiful, turn the heat up and cook them a bit more until they’re nice and dark.
+Once the onions are caramlized, turn the heat up and cook them a bit more until they’re nice and dark.